JackHey99/Project-0/README.md

 Pullup / Pulldown

 Button denounce

 The microcontrollers default pin mode is the input state.
 When the controller is in the input state it has high impedance which means the circuit allows a relatively small amount of current through for the applied voltage.
+When a button is connected from an input pin to ground a series current limiting resistor does not need to be added because of the high impedance.

 ## Results

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNDgyMTQ1MCw2NTA3NTg1ODYsLTgxNj
+eyJoaXN0b3J5IjpbMTE0NTcyNjI2NSw2NTA3NTg1ODYsLTgxNj
 kyMzk1NF19
 -->